 Trademark search https://search.ipaustralia.gov.au/trademarks/search/quick

-A provisional application can also be filed which helps prove you were the first to come up with an idea prior to a patent being approved.
+A provisional application can also be filed, which helps prove you were the first to come up with an idea before a patent is approved.

 Trade Mark Applications

-Assuming you have checked your trademark is available you can visit IP Australia and do an online application where you will have two choices for your application:
+Assuming you have checked your trademark is available, you can visit IP Australia and make an online application where you will have two choices for your application:

 - Standard – application for formal review

-Although the idea of having IP protection is good you may end up in a situation where the time effort and money involved outweighs the commercial benefit.
+Although the idea of having IP protection is good, you may end up in a situation where the time, effort and money involved outweigh the commercial benefit.

-This guide has discussed registering IP in Australia.
-If you wish to have those same protections overseas you would need to consider IP protection in each country that you wanted that protection.
+This guide has discussed registering IP in Austral a.
+If you wish to have those same protections overseas, you would need to consider IP protection in each country you want.

-If you believe your IP has been infringed you can either look at alternative dispute resolution or take the matter to court.
-More information can be found at IP Australia https://www.ipaustralia.gov.au/ip-infringement/enforcing-your-ip
+You can look at alternative dispute resolution or take the matter to court if you believe your IP has been infringed.
+More information can be found at IP Australia https://www.ipaustralia.gov.au/ip-infringement/enforcing-your-ip.

 SUMMARY – Intellectual property and trademarks in Australia

-If you want to protect the Intellectual property and trademarks of your brand or your ideas you will need to register a trademark or patent.
+If you want to protect your brand’s intellectual property and trademarks or ideas, you will need to register a trademark or pate t.
 Registering a trademark is a much simpler process and can be done yourself.
 But it is strongly recommended you get professional assistance if you wish to register a patent.
-Be prepared to wait from 6 months to several years to get the protection approved.
-Note that will only be for Australia and not other countries.
+Be prepared to wait six months to several years to get the protection approval.
+Note that it will only be for Australia and not other countries.